withfig/challenge-fullstack/README.md

 These should be submitted as two separate zip files to brendan, matt, and sean @fig.io.
 More information below

-Ideally, this whole challenge should take a day to finish.
+This challenge shouldn't take longer than a day to finish, likely less.
 Let us know if takes more or less so we can recalibrate our expectations.

 Finally, if you have **ANY** questions, just email brendan, matt, or sean @fig.io OR message us in our [Discord](https://fig.io/community) community.
 You are not annoying us.
 We want you to succeed.
 You get no points for guessing.
 Best to clarify early if you are unsure of something.